DevAdvancer/Formethica/README.md

 **Built with ❤️ by developers, for developers**

-*FormCraft AI - Where intelligent form building meets beautiful design*
+*Formethica - Where intelligent form building meets beautiful design*